Shippable/docs/sources/deploy/gke-state-env-vars.md

 ### Resource State Management

-Every job in Shippable Pipelines has a `state` directory where information is written to be stored for use later on in the pipeline.
+Every job in Shippable Assembly Lines has a `state` directory where information is written to be stored for use later on in the pipeline.
 The location of this directory is found in the environment as `$JOB_STATE`.

 When you list a resource as an `OUT`, a `<resourcename>.env` file is created in the `$JOB_STATE` directory.
 This is the file that you need to write to if you want to update the state of that resource.